 The Plot: An omnipotent entity narrates a week in the the life of an average woman.

-With the likes of The Ring, Ex Machina and Black Mirror in the mix, there’s been no shortage of technophobic thrillers coming out of Hollywood over the years.
+With films and shows like of The Ring, Ex Machina and Black Mirror in the mix, there’s been no shortage of technophobic thrillers coming out of Hollywood over the years.
 While those films tend to paint unsettling pictures of bleak futures to come, few have hit with the emotional or intellectual immediacy of Kevin Byrnes’ new documentary harvest.

 Unfolding over a seven day period, the film follows an average American woman through the seemingly mundane tasks of her day-to-day life.
 Those tasks are underscored by a narrator who may know more about that life than he should.
 While much of harvest‘s narration gleans modest insight from that minutia, the tone of each observation shifts as the film progresses.
 With each shift, that running commentary takes on a sinister tone.
 And with every passing word, harvest spirals into an unnerving look at one seriously disturbing business practice.